Last updated on Feb. 25 at 7:00 a.m. This page will be updated every week day as we learn more information.

 How long will each phase take?

-More specifically, the majority of Phase 1A health care workers in the state are expected to be vaccinated by Jan.
+The majority of Phase 1A health care workers in the state were expected to be vaccinated by Jan.
 15, according to an announcement from CDPHE on Jan.
 5.

-Vaccinations in Phase 2 are expected to take place in the spring of 2021, and vaccinations in Phase 3 are expected to take place in the summer of 2021.
+Phase 2 vaccinations are expected to take place in the spring of 2021, and vaccinations in Phase 3 are expected to take place in the summer of 2021.

 What phase is Colorado in right now?

-However, vaccine supply in Colorado is still limited — while a county may be ready to move to Phase 1B, it may not yet have enough doses to vaccinate everyone in that group.
-Polis said it will take 4-5 weeks for all Coloradans over 70 to get vaccinated.
+However, vaccine supply in Colorado is still limited — while a county may be ready to move to the next Phase, it may not yet have enough doses to vaccinate everyone in that group immediately.

 How many doses is Colorado getting each week?
 Why is the vaccine rollout taking so long?

 In a Jan.
-12 press conference, Gov. Polis indicated that each week, Colorado expects to receive around 70,000 vaccine doses, but that's not always what's delivered — and that makes it difficult to plan more than a week in advance.
+12 press conference, Gov. Polis indicated that each week, Colorado expects to receive around 70,000 vaccine doses, but that's not always what's delivered — and that makes it difficult to plan more than a week in advance (in a Feb.
+9 update, Gov. Polis said that Colorado will start getting 27,000 more vaccine doses).

 The state is now tracking how many people have been immunized and with how many doses.
 However, some of the doses now in Colorado is designated for use as second shots.